 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

-I never knew what it felt to have insomnia.
+I never knew what it felt like to have insomnia.
 I have always been able to sleep, and pretty much I could sleep wherever I was.

 All that changed a few years ago.

 I’m not sure if it was adrenal fatigue or hormonal issues after baby number five, but I found myself not able to sleep for three full days.

 Day or night I couldn’t drop into dreamland.
 I actually begged my husband to take me to my doctor.

 I left with a prescription and knew without a doubt my zzz’s were on their way.

 Once I had that pill in the palm of my hand, I knew nothing would come in the way of sleeping.
 My anxiety about falling asleep melted away because this pill worked so well (I found myself before not trusting God would help me overcome my sleep issues).

 That was until I noticed my bladder seizing and painful which finally was linked to the sleeping medication.

 My fear returned to not sleeping again, but it was quickly stopped because I did find sleep.